Dorian and Mixolydian comparison

 The Dorian mode compared to the Mixolydian mode with diagrams and explanation.

 The Dorian and the Mixolydian modes are seven-note scales.
 The scales are similar, only one tone differs (as seen in the comparing tables below).
-Dorian is minor sounding with a minor 3rd whereas Mixolydian is dominant sounding with a flattened 7th and with the rest of the note naturals.
+Dorian is minor sounding with a minor 3rd whereas Mixolydian is dominant sounding with a flattened 7th.
+The rest of the notes are naturals in both cases.

 A Dorian scale degrees and notes.